By: Kaylyn Lewis/Co-Sports Editor

 To start off the district playoffs, the Lady Raiders came in as the number one seed with a record of 16-2.

-On October 29th, the Raiders played Lackawanna Trail for the chance to go to the district championship.
+On Tuesday, October 29, the Raiders played Lackawanna Trail for the chance to go to the district championship.
 With their starting senior setter, Alison Marshman out due to a knee injury, they still persevered and pulled out a 3-0 win over the Lady Lions.
-Hunter Heeman led the team with 11 kills and served up 5 aces.
+Hunter Heeman led the team with 11 kills and served up 5five aces.
 Lydia Andusko contributed 14 digs and junior Kaylyn Lewis had 22 assists.

 With the title clinched, the Raiders were not done just yet.
 On November 5th, a long 3-hour ride all the way to Hempfield High School, they were up against Lititz Christian for the first round of the state tournament.
 The Raiders started out strong but came short in the first set 25-20.
 Clinging to hope, they kept playing their hardest but fell short 25-8 and 25-14 in the last sets.